Eleen-228/Daily-Planner-App.io/README.md

-# Daily Planner Project (Generation USA Bootcamp Final Project)
+# Daily Planner Website (Generation USA Bootcamp Final Project)

 A project to build a simple planner for our daily life.